-Aaron Faust is an intern writing for Mercy Corps Global Envision.
+Aaron Faust is an advocate for social justice and for finding sustainable solutions to the world's toughest problems.
 A Pennsylvania native, Aaron has been active in the nonprofit sector in New York, where he graduated with a Master of Science degree in Environmental Policy from Bard College.
 He has worked on various nonprofit campaigns in West Virginia, Washington state, Louisiana, and most recently Colorado.
-His experience ranges from environmental advocacy, to humanitarian efforts, and public health.
-An outdoor enthusiast, Aaron enjoys...
+His experience ranges from environmental advocacy, to humanitarian efforts, and...

 Abby's first career was as a newspaper reporter, most of it spent at The Oregonian, where she covered just about everything from the Olympic Games to the environment.
 She began coaching youth and adult rowers about six years ago, the same time that she started coaching kids in Nordic skiing.
 Abby hopes her new career will include all of her different passions - she's a freelance writer, is writing a novel and is studying for her personal athletic trainer certification.

 Alexa is a junior at Lewis and Clark College from Boulder, Colorado.
 She is majoring in International Affairs, and has a passion for traveling and learning languages.
 She has spent 3 semesters abroad, in Italy, Ghana, and Morocco, and is looking forward to spending fall semester in Uganda studying international development and the local language, Luganda.
 In her free time, Alexa enjoys running and practicing yoga.